MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

    - Within problem space illustrated by Euler or Venn Diagrams
    - Wihtin hardware space and various ERRORs that can be produced

+Beliefs about reading code: each line is a summary and provides echoes of information
+- this information is required for the next line of code
+- reading becomes incredibly slow

 ---